code-saturne/code_saturne/docs/doxygen/user_guide/ug_cdo_solidification.md

 and especially, CDO face-based schemes.

-To set-up a computation taking into account the solidification process, one has to update the \ref cs_user_parameters.c user source file and edit at least the user-defined functions \ref cs_user_model and \ref cs_user_finalize_setup in simple cases.
+To set-up a computation taking into account the solidification process, one has to update the \ref cs_user_parameters.cpp user source file and edit at least the user-defined functions \ref cs_user_model and \ref cs_user_finalize_setup in simple cases.
 In more complex cases, editing the function \ref cs_user_parameters and defining